Kiran7007/Interview-Preparation/docs/android.md

 - Observe data through Flow or StateFlow.
 - Queue local mutations and synchronize later with WorkManager.
 - Use optimistic concurrency or version checks to handle conflicts.
+- This keeps local reads fast while the app syncs changes when connectivity is available.

 ```text
 Offline First